filhodanuvem/from-dev-to-ops/README.md

 ### How to study

 You can use this repository in two different ways;
 * Do every exercise from the scratch following the README files on each chapter folder.
-As I'm using this repo to add my solutions, create your own to put yours.
+As I'm using this repo to add my solutions, create your own to put your code.
 * Another option would be simply reading the problem and looking at the current solution, in case of suggestion please open an issue or send a pull request.